billybillysss/LLM-CVScreener/README.md

 ## Features

-- **Automated CV Screening:** Uses LangChain to process and evaluate CVs based on the given job description.
+- **Automated CV Screening:** Uses LangChain and a local LLaMA instance to process and evaluate CVs based on the given job description.
 - **Best Match Identification:** Finds and ranks the best-fit candidates according to the job requirements.
 - **Summary Report:** Generates a summary report of the screening process, providing insights into the candidate matches.